home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 redirect_from: /getting-started/installation-virtualenv/
 ---

-If you alreacy have Python 3.5 or later installed, you can easily give Home Assistant a spin.
+If you already have Python 3.5 or later installed, you can easily give Home Assistant a spin.

 It's recommended when installing Python packages that you use a virtual environment.
 This will make sure that your Python installation and Home Assistant installation won't impact one another.